phpzone/phpzone/docs/source/getting-started.rst

             - value 2 of an array

 .. important::
-    Every extension has own configuration values and their structure depends on the specification of the extension.
+    Every extension has it's own configuration values and their structure depends on the specification of the extension.
     For more details follow instructions according the extension.

 .. _Composer: https://getcomposer.org